Brandon-JP-Lambert/practice-to-theory/README.md

 4. Critical theory-based reactions: Enhance your workshop by considering potential challenges and concerns from a critical theory perspective, promoting inclusivity, diversity, and reflexivity.
 5. Compatibility with AI tools: Use this repository seamlessly with generative AI tools like ChatGPT to gain insights and ideas for your workshop or educational experience.

-To add the "Features" section to your README, copy the text above and insert it at the desired location within your existing README file.

 ## Prompt Template

 To use the template, simply replace the text in brackets with your specific details: